Meet our team!

 Natalia Zapotoczny BSc(Kin)

 Natalia is a Patient Care Coordinator and Clinical Chronicler.
 She graduated with a Bachelor of Science in Kinesiology (Honours and Co-op) at the University of Victoria in May 2016.
 Her research experience comes from co-ordinating and assisting with several studies in the Rehabilitation Neuroscience Laboratory, as well as the Behavioural Medicine Laboratory at the University of Victoria.

-She is an avid volunteer with St. John Ambulance as a Medical First Responder, providing first aid at community events; her additional role as Divisional Administration Officer oversees the intake and exit processes of volunteers, ensuring up-to-date certification of current volunteers, and is the intermediary between Provincial Head Quarters and Division 176.
+She is an avid volunteer with St. John Ambulance as a Medical First Responder, providing first aid at community events.
+Her additional role as Divisional Administration Officer oversees the intake and exit processes of volunteers, ensuring up-to-date certification of current volunteers, and is the intermediary between Provincial Head Quarters and Division 176.